What We Do

 Learn about some of our On-The-Ground Initiatives, Methods of Reach, and more

-A part of our stewardship efforts is restoring natural habitats, enhancing ecological health and engaging the public through volunteering and conservation education.
+A part of our stewardship efforts is enhancing biodiversity and natural habitats, as well as engaging the public through volunteering and conservation education.
 While land stewardship is just a piece of what we do as an organization, we try to weave the educational and community engagement aspect into it.

 Community Engagement

-Restored Lands is proud and grateful for our wonderful volunteers.
+Restored Lands is proud and grateful for our enthusiastic interns.
 We are working with college students providing experience and career development with a number of different opportunities.
-We are working on paid internships but for now we have a team of generous volunteers who truly believe in us and our beautiful planet.
+We are working on paid internships but for now we have a team of energized students and alumni who truly believe in us and our beautiful planet.

 Other Methods of Reach & Initiatives